mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-appmxruntimerequests"></a>4.1 Number of Handled External Requests

-The requests graph shows the number of requests that are sent from the client or systems that integrate with your application using web services.
+The **Number of handled external requests** graph shows the number of requests that are sent from the client and systems that integrate with your application using web services.

 ![](attachments/trends/no-ext-reqs.png)

-The number of requests per second is split up by request handlers.
+The number of requests per second is split up by request handlers:

 * **/** should not list any requests, because static content is directly served to the user by the front-facing web server, which is placed between the user and this application process
 * **api-doc/** ?????????????